7 tips for investigating cohabitation with spousal maintenance

-We are happy to give 5 tips for research on cohabitation in the case of partner alimony.
-As specialists, we are happy to show you how a certain investigation is carried out or what is important in this respect.
+Research cohabitation for spousal maintenance, we are happy to give you 7 tips.
+As a specialist, we are happy to show you how a certain research is done or what is important in doing so.
 Do you suspect that your ex-partner has a new relationship and is also living with it?
-Would you like to reduce the spousal alimony to nil or completely stop paying spousal alimony?
-First read the article below about the tips that you should take into account.
+Would you like to reduce partner alimony to nil or stop paying spousal alimony completely?
+Then first read the article below about the tips you should take into account.

 In most cases, our customers receive information or tips from third parties:

 We call these 'signals', which leads to the suspicion that the ex-partner, to whom you undoubtedly pay (too) much partner maintenance, has a new partner and is living with him without informing you.
 But is that really so?

 The following simple tips for a cohabitation investigation and help with what you need to do and know to prove the ex's cohabitation with the new relationship.

 Tip 1.
 First ask yourself whether you actually live together.

 Of course it may be that people in your environment report this, that even the children indicate this or that it is simply online.
 Don't just go along with this.
 It may be that the ex-partner has a new relationship but that they are not yet living together as such.

 Start by carefully checking the agreements you made with your ex-partner in the divorce agreement.
 For example, does it state that the ex-partner is allowed to live together on a trial basis?
 Is there a specific deadline in which this must be reported?
 After that, it is advisable to at least start saving this data in what we call a logbook.